A Literary Analysis of Thanda Gosht by Saadat Hasan Manto

 The Caretaker by Harold Pinter

-Harold Pinter was one of the most renowned dramatists of the 20th century, esteemed for his inventiveness, originality, and formal innovation.
-His work is so influential that his name has been used t…
+Analysis of the care take by Harold Pinter Harold Pinter was one of the most renowned dramatists of the 20th century, esteemed for his inventiveness, originality, and formal innovation.
+The Caretaker…

 Exploring Dr. Faustus as a Tragic Hero in Marlowe's Play

-Doctor Faustus, a Renaissance tragedy in five acts by Christopher Marlowe, was published in 1604 but first performed a decade or so earlier.
-Marlowe’s play was followed by only a few years by the fir…
+Marlowe's Doctor Faustus as a Tragic Hero Doctor Faustus, a Renaissance tragedy in five acts by Christopher Marlowe, was published in 1604 but was first performed a decade or so earlier.
+Marlowe’…

 “The Rape of the Lock” as a Mock-Epic and a Satire of the 18th-Century Beau-Monde